evbernardes/pyShapeDetector/README.md

 - `shapely`: can be used to glue concave planes

 ### Extra
-- `UnityPrimitiveLoader`: CSharp extension for the Unity Editor to create game objects for primitive descriptors.
+- `UnityPrimitiveLoader`: C# extension for the Unity Editor to create game objects for primitive descriptors.
+- If optional dependency `pyperclip` is installed, copying elements from the editor also copy their names to the clipboard.
+On Linux, `xclip` must be installed to assure proper behavior.

 ## Installation